 Caffeine and salt can increase calcium loss from the body and should not be taken in excessive amounts.
 Alcohol should also be taken in moderation as it detracts from bone health and is associated with falls and fractures.

-No conclusive evidence shows that fizzy soft drinks (e.g. cola drinks) weaken bones, here too, it's best not to overdo it - especially as such drinks tend to 'displace' milk in the diets of children and teenagers.
+No conclusive evidence shows that fizzy soft drinks (e.g. cola drinks) weaken bones, but here too, it's best not to overdo it - especially as such drinks tend to 'displace' milk in the diets of children and teenagers.

 Recommended daily calcium intakes